 Treatment for last stage patient

-Dialysis is an artificial way to remove the waste from the body.
+Dialysis is an artificial way to remove waste from the body.
 In this process, a machine filters the waste material from the blood.

 A kidney transplant means replacing the damaged kidneys with healthy ones.
 Deceased peoples or donors provide kidneys for transplant.
 After a successful transplant, you don’t need dialysis.

 Preventions of kidney failure

 There are many diseases that can lead to kidney-related diseases.
-Some other factors like side effects of some medications are also responsible for causing chronic kidney diseases.
+Some other factors like the side effects of some medications are also responsible for causing chronic kidney diseases.
 Here are some prevention tips that can help you to deal with the risks of kidney failure:

 - Control your high blood pressure (a major cause of kidney failure)